eMAGTechLabs/cfgtokenlib/README.md

 Injection may be done in multiple steps on the result string without the need of re-parsing the tokens.

-Regardless of the method thorough which the token values are resolved, either custom or predefined value filters may be applied prior to injecting.
+Regardless of the method through which the token values are resolved, either custom or predefined value filters may be applied prior to injecting.

 ## Tree Compiler